 Boil you water beforehand to kill all germs, if you're obsessed with that kind of stuff, or depending on the nature of your water supply.

-If you don't have a towel, which would be weird, you can use a bandanna or something similar as an improvised sponge.
+bandanna or something similar as an improvised sponge.

 Whenever possible, don't forget to dip your feet in running water.